-Take cuttings from vines, and prune dormant grape vines now.
-It is important that vines are pruned while they are dormant to prevent bleeding; for the same reason Acers and birch trees should also be pruned now.
+Are you growing grapes?
+Take cuttings from vines, and prune dormant grapevines now.
+It is important that grapevines are pruned while they are dormant to prevent bleeding; for the same reason Acers and birch trees should also be pruned now.

-Winter prune apple and pear trees, and shred the prunings to use as mulch.
+Winter prune apple (Malus domestica) and pear (Pyrus) trees, and shred the prunings to use as mulch.

 Check tree stakes and ties, replacing any that are tight or damaged.
 Old pairs of tights or stockings make useful soft ties for use in the garden, their material is strong, yet soft and flexible, so stockings work well when used to secure trees in place.